 Duration: From 1/10/2024 to 30/09/2026

 Using games in education not only makes learning fun but also promotes “Learning by Doing” and, therefore, can be done through in-game tasks, which in turn benefit the kids in becoming quick learners and learning about GDPR.
 Game-based learning promotes analytical thinking and logical reasoning.
-It also enhances problem-solving and collaborative thinking
+It also enhances problem-solving and collaborative thinking among kids.

 Projects Partners